tidychangepoint: a unified framework for analyzing changepoint detection in univariate time series

 [1] "1973"

-The PELT algorithm, using the meanvar model and the MBIC criteria, did return a subset of cpt_algs.
+The PELT algorithm, using the meanvar model and the MBIC criteria, did return a subset of cpt_algs (namely, the years 1946, and 1959).
 But why weren’t the candidate changepoint sets cpt_algs or cpt_true identified by our algorithms?
 We can use tidychangepoint to dig deeper.

 Our target is the value of the penalized objective function MBIC() returned by PELT after searching with the meanvar model.
 The fitness() function gives us this value.